notluxca/notluxca/README.md

 # Hey!! 👋

-Hi, I'm Lucas and i develop games and related tech
+Hi, I'm Lucas and I develop games and related tech

 ## more about me